Hybrid quantum-classical machine learning for generative chemistry and drug design: Competing interests

 \section{Competing interests}

 Owing to the employments and consulting activities of A.I.G., A.S.B., and A.K.F., they have financial interests in the commercial applications of quantum computing.
-P.O.F. and K.A. are employees of (P.O.F. is a stake holder in) Gero LLC PTE and hence have financial interests in commercial applications of AI/ML systems for drug discovery.
+P.O.F. and K.A. are employees of (P.O.F. is a stake holder in) Gero LLC PTE and hence may have financial interests in commercial applications of quantum or hybrid AI/ML systems for drug discovery.